Gauged cooling of topological excitations and emergent fermions on quantum simulators

 To set up the problem, we begin with a brief recap of the cooling protocol of Ref.~\cite{mathhies2022adibatic_demag}, applied to the quantum Ising model.
 Similar protocols were proposed in Refs.~\cite{Polla_2021, Zaletel_2021, Metcalf_2020, Boykin_2002, RodriguezThesis}.
 Each site of a one dimensional chain contains two spins, a ``system spin'' $\sigma_j$ and a ``bath spin'' $\tau_j$.
 The Hamiltonian is given by $H=H_{\rm TFIM}+H_{{\rm c}}$, where $H_{{\rm TFIM}}=-\sum_{j}\left[J\sigma_{j}^{x}\sigma_{j+1}^{x}+h\sigma_{j}^{z}\right]$ is the usual transverse field Ising model (TFIM) Hamiltonian, and the ``control Hamiltonian'' is given by

-In each cycle, the bath spins are all initialized in the $\left\vert+1\right\rangle$ state in the $\tau^z_j$ basis.
-The system is time evolved by the Hamiltonian $H(t)$ for a period of time $T$, during which the ``Zeeman field'' $B_j(t) = B(t)$ applied to the bath spins (set to be spatially uniform) is gradually ramped down while $g(t)>0$.
+In each cycle, the bath spins are initialized in the $\left\vert+1\right\rangle$ state in the $\tau^z_j$ basis.
+The system is time evolved by $H(t)$ for a period of time $T$, during which the ``Zeeman field'' $B_j(t) = B(t)$ applied to the bath spins is gradually ramped down while $g(t)>0$.
 Towards the end of the cycle, $g(t)$ is turned off.
 The profiles of $B(t)$ and $g(t)$ used in the protocol are shown in Fig. \ref{fig:protocol}(a).
-After the unitary time evolution, the bath spins are all reset back to $ \left\vert+1\right\rangle$, and a new cycle begins.
+The bath spins are then reset back to $ \left\vert+1\right\rangle$, and a new cycle begins.
 In the large $T$ limit, such that the time evolution is adiabatic with respect to the gap of $H_{{\rm TFIM}}$, the steady state of the process (restricted to the $\sigma_j$ spins) approaches the ground state of $H_{{\rm TFIM}}$~\cite{mathhies2022adibatic_demag}.
-The process is directly analogous to adiabatic demagnetization of solid state systems, where the electronic and lattice degrees of freedom are cooled by coupling to electronic or nuclear spins, which are initially nearly fully polarized.
-By ramping down a magnetic field which depolarizes the nuclear spins, energy and entropy are transferred from the electrons and the lattice to the spins~\cite{Debye1926,Giauque1927}.
+The process is directly analogous to adiabatic demagnetization of solid state systems, where the electronic and lattice degrees of freedom are cooled by coupling to electronic or nuclear spins, which are initially nearly fully polarized~\cite{Debye1926,Giauque1927}.

 In the paramagnetic phase of the TFIM ($|h|>|J|$), the energy density of the state decreases exponentially with the number of cycles performed, $n_{\rm cyc}$; however, in the ferromagnetic phase ($|h|<|J|$), the energy density decreases as $1/n_{\rm cyc}$.
-The difference in performance in the two phases can be traced to the difficulty in cooling domain wall excitations by a local coupling to the bath [see Fig.~\ref{fig:1}(a)].
-In the presence of a non-zero decoherence rate $\eta$, there is also a parametric difference in performance: in the paramagnet, the energy density in the steady state is proportional to $\eta$, whereas in the ferromagnet it is proportional to $\sqrt{\eta}$~\cite{mathhies2022adibatic_demag}.
+The difference in performance in the two phases originates from the difficulty in cooling domain wall excitations by a local coupling to the bath [see Fig.~\ref{fig:1}(a)].
+In the presence of a non-zero decoherence rate $\eta$, there is also a parametric difference in performance: in the paramagnet, the energy density in the steady state is proportional to $\eta$, whereas in the ferromagnet it is proportional to $\sqrt{\eta}$~\cite{mathhies2022adibatic_demag,SM}.

 To be able to remove both local (spin flip) and non-local (domain wall) excitations, we design an alternative protocol.
 We couple the $\sigma_j$'s to a static $Z_2$ gauge field, identified with $\tau^z_j$.
 The resulting gauged TFIM Hamiltonian,